 The scope of the course is therefore to provide fundamental knowledge of how a business idea in the field of IoT can be tested conceptually to proof its network scalability.

 The course is intended for IoT makers, but it is about the steps to be taken BEFORE starting the development of the IoT platform: INVENT, CONCEIVE, DESIGN, ASSESS.
-The course includes group work and a conceptual laboratory (where ideas, concepts will be developed and tested, not software).
+The course includes a conceptual laboratory (where ideas, concepts will be developed and tested).
+Additionally, a hands-on laboratory session will be organised.

-Prospective makers will be given the chance to progress further, after the course, through Bachelor or Master theses oriented to the actual development of their ideas; this will be possible through the industry eco-system supporting the course: HW/SW platforms made available by the Radio Networks group at DEI and Embit srl, and the network infrastructure offered by a2a smart city.
+Prospective makers will be given the chance to progress further, after the course, through Bachelor or Master theses oriented to the actual development of their ideas; this will be possible through the industry eco-system supporting the course: HW/SW platforms made available by the Radio Networks group at DEI and Embit srl, and the network infrastructures offered by a2a smart city, TIM and Lepida.

 The course syllabus is split into five parts: